peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

     public EContext WithExponentClamp(boolean clamp)

-Copies this arithmetic context and sets the copy's "ClampNormalExponents" flag to the given value.
+Copies this arithmetic context and sets the copy's "ClampNormalExponents" flag to the specified value.

 **Parameters:**